velikanghost/covus/packages/nextjs/README.md

 ### **For End Users**

 1. **Connect Wallet**: Use the connect button in the header
-2. **Stake ETH**:
+2. **Stake STT**:
-   - Navigate to the "Stake ETH" tab
+   - Navigate to the "Stake STT" tab
    - Enter the amount you want to stake
-   - Click "Stake ETH" and confirm the transaction
+   - Click "Stake STT" and confirm the transaction
 3. **Track Position**:
    - View your csSTT shares and staked value
    - Monitor exchange rate and your share percentage